ALsJourney/documentation-coolify/docs/troubleshoot/applications/gateway-timeout.md

 caddy.servers.timeouts.idle=5m
 ```

-Read more about Caddy timeouts in the [official documentation](https://caddyserver.com/docs/caddyfile/options#timeouts).
+Read more about Caddy timeouts in the [official documentation ↗](https://caddyserver.com/docs/caddyfile/options#timeouts).

 ##### For Nginx (One-Click Databases)